The complete assembly instructions are here to help you decide if you’re up to the DIY portion of the project.

 96″ or lower ceilings create the problem that though the wall is easiest to build plywood up on the floor, there will be no way to flip it into position for mounting it on the kick wall/ floor brace assembly.

-This shortened wall will flip ‘top for bottom’ so the top of the frame should be adjacent to the ending location off the kick wall.
+This shortened wall will flip ‘top for bottom’ before the channels are installed so the top of the frame should be adjacent to the ending location off the kick wall.

 Frame the 96″x 90.5″ wall (do not frame the kick wall at this time) with the bottom of the frame adjacent to the final kick wall location.
 When mounting the plywood view the wall standing at the bottom to keep left and right sides straight in the case of an asymmetric T-nut layout like the Moonboard.
-Be certain that the bottom corners of the frame are truly 90 degrees by making sure that the bottom sheet of plywood lines up flush with the frame on three sides.
+Be certain that the bottom corners of the frame are truly 90 degrees by making sure that the bottom sheet of plywood lines up flush with the frame on three sides and especially the bottom corners.

 You can now verify the measurement that you need to frame the kickboard.